-Note: In order to ensure an accurate FlashCopy image of the base logical drive, you must follow the procedures that are described in "Prepare the host operating system" on page 27.
+Note: To ensure an accurate FlashCopy image of the base logical drive, you must follow the procedures that are described in "Preparing the host operating system" on page 27.

 You can create up to four FlashCopies of a base logical drive, and then write data to the FlashCopy logical drives to perform testing and analysis.
 For example, before upgrading a database management system, you can use FlashCopy logical drives to test different configurations.